selmaohneh/selmaohneh.github.io/_posts/2024-08-26-How-I-Explained-IoC-and-DI-to-Our-Senior-Software-Engineer.md

 Dependency injection and inversion of control are important concepts every developer should know.
 They are a little hyped and often misunderstood.
 But if you invest some time to really dig into it you see how dumb easy they actually are.

-And why are they so hyped at all?
-For me just because they enable me to write readable unit tests for my code.
-This already sells it for me.
+Why are they so hyped at all?
+For me, it's simply because they enable me to write readable unit tests for my code.
+That alone sells it for me.

-But there are more benefits I did not cover here: *Dynamic replacement* of dependencies or usage of an *IoC-Container. *But these are topics for a separate article…
+But there are more benefits I did not cover here: *Dynamic replacement* of dependencies or usage of an *IoC-Container*.
+But these are topics for a separate article…

 Thanks for reading!